-Professors Calvasina (Head) and Culverhouse Associate Professors Goodson and White Assistant Professors Duarte, Hall, Honey, and Lewis
+Professor Calvasina (Head) Associate Professors Goodson, Hall, Honey, and White Assistant Professors Duarte and Lewis

-Essentials of Management and Marketing (5).
+600 Essentials of Management and Marketing (5)

 Pr., graduate standing.
 A broad overview of management and marketing principles with emphasis on current research, practices, and problems.
-May not be taken as an elective.
+May not be taken as an elective

-612. Advanced Human Resource Management (5).
+612 Advanced Human Resource Management (5)

 Pr., MN 600, graduate standing.

-A seminar course covering the areas of human resource management, including manpower planning and policy, staffing, career planning and management compensation, labor relations and union management problems, EEO and affirmative action, and quality o work life.
+A seminar course covering the areas of human resource management, including manpower planning and policy, staffing, career planning and management compensation, labor relations and union management problems, EEO and affirmative action, and quality of work life

-- 613. Organization Theory (5).
+613 Organization Theory (5)

 Pr., MN 600, graduate standing.
 A universally applicable study of organizations and their structure.
 Includes analysis of basic organizational factors as well as the function and goals of political, social, and economic units.
-Emphasis on organizational development and patterns of relationships that are developed. - 615.
-Human Relations in Business Organizations (5).
+Emphasis on organizational development and patterns of relationships that are developed

+615 Human Relations in Business Organizations (5)

 Pr., MN 600, graduate standing.
 Study of human relations in individual and group interaction within the environment of business organizations.
-Emphasis on research literature in the field. - 640.
-Legal and Social Environment of Business (5).
+Emphasis on research literature in the field

+640 Legal and Social Environment of Business (5)

 Pr., MN 600, graduate standing.

-Analysis of the role of business in contemporary society with emphasis on the economic, social, political, and technical factors affecting business. - 641.
-Business Ethics (5).
+Analysis of the role of business in contemporary society with emphasis on the economic, social, political, and technical factors affecting business

+641 Business Ethics (5)

 Pr., MN 600, graduate standing.
 This course will research, discuss, and evaluate current ethical issues in business today.
-It is designed to stimulate thought and discussion among business majors concerning the day-to-day ethical problems and decisions of the business world. - 660.
-Staffing Organizations (5).
+It is designed to stimulate thought and discussion among business majors concerning the day-to-day ethical problems and decisions of the business world

+660 Staffing Organizations (5)

 Pr., MN 600, graduate standing.
 An in-depth study of the HRM staffing function.
-Course work includes job analysis, performance evaluation, recruitment, statistical bases of selection, selection techniques, costing selection effectiveness, and legal issues in staffing. - 680.
-Strategic Management and Business Policy (5).
+Course work includes job analysis, performance evaluation, recruitment, statistical bases of selection, selection techniques, costing selection effectiveness, and legal issues in staffing

+680 Strategic Management and Business Policy (5)

 Pr., 30 graduate hours or permission of instructor, graduate standing.
 Basic administrative problems in business and industry.
-Managerial controls as applied to administrative and operative functions. - 685.
-Advanced Labor Law and Collective Bargaining (5).
+Managerial controls as applied to administrative and operative functions

+685 Advanced Labor Law and Collective Bargaining (5)

 Pr., MN 600, graduate standing.

-Analysis of legislative, legal responsibilities of private sector employers and workers, collective bargaining procedures, and union-management cooperation.
-A study of the theories and practices of negotiating and administering collective bargaining agreements with emphasis on relevant public policy issues affecting the private sector. - 690.
-Special Problems (1-5).
+Analysis of legislative, legal responsibilities of private sector employers and workers, collective bargaining procedures, and union- management cooperation.
+A study of the theories and practices of negotiating and administering collective bargaining agreements with emphasis on relevant public policy issues affecting the private sector

 Pr., graduate standing.
-Variable content in the management area.
+Variable content in the management area